-The Group's strategy seeks to optimise exposure to interest/profit rate risk within Board-approved limits.
-This is achieved through the ability to reposition the interest/profit rate exposure of the balance sheet using dynamic product and funding strategies, supported by FRS 139-compliant interest/profit rate hedging activities using interest/profit rate swaps and other derivatives.
-These approaches are governed by The Group's policies in the areas of product and liquidity management as well as the banking book policy statements and hedging policies.
+The Group's strategy seeks to optimise exposure to IRR/ RORBB within Board-approved limits.
+This is achieved through the ability to reposition the interest/ profit rate exposure of the statement of financial position using dynamic product and funding strategies, supported by FRS 139-compliant interest/ profit rate hedging activities using interest/ profit rate swaps and other derivatives.
+These approaches are governed by Group's policies in the areas of product and liquidity management as well as the banking book policy statements and hedging policies.

-IRR/RORBB is calculated monthly and reported to GALCO.
+IRR/ RORBB is calculated daily and reported to GALCO/ Group CEOs Committee.

-Table 13.1: Interest Rate Risk / Rate of Return Risk in the Banking Book (IRR / RORBB)
+Table 13.1 : Interest Rate Risk / Rate of Return Risk in the Banking Book (IRR / RORBB)